hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/doc_writer_rst_he.rst

     *   `test_process_files_invalid_input`: Tests for the `TypeError` raised with invalid input.
     *   `test_process_files_file_not_found`: Tests for the `FileNotFoundError` with a non-existent file.
 This is a critical edge case.
     *   `test_process_files_empty_input`: Tests for empty input list and checks for appropriate error handling
-    *   The use of `pytest.raises` is demonstrated to correctly catch and test exceptions.
+    *   The use of `pytest.raises` is demonStarted to correctly catch and test exceptions.

 3.  **File Handling:** The `process_files` example now uses `try...except` to handle potential `FileNotFoundError` exceptions, which is essential in real-world code.